KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/06-View-your-data.md

 ---

 ## View your data
-Your data will be summarized in an interactive diagram that shows the growing year(s) and location(s) as shown in the example below [Raw Phenotypic Data](https://knowpulse.usask.ca/phenotypes/raw) (needs login to access).
+Your data will be summarized in an interactive diagram that shows the growing year(s) and location(s) as shown in the example below [Raw Phenotypic Data](https://knowpulse.usask.ca/phenotypes/raw) (requires login to access).
 ![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.1.png)